mdscheuerell/muti/README.md

 ### Ex 4: Real values with binning

-Same as Ex 1 with regular binning instead of symbolic.
+Here are the same data as Ex 1 but with regular binning instead of symbolic (`sym = FALSE`).

 ``` r
 muti(x1, y1, sym = FALSE)